talentdeficit/jsx/README.markdown

 ### <a name="options">options</a> ###

-jsx functions all take a common set of options. not all flags have meaning in all contexts, but they are always valid options. flags are always atoms and have no value. functions may have additional options beyond these, see individual function documentation for details
+jsx functions all take a common set of options. not all flags have meaning in all contexts, but they are always valid options. flags are always atoms or {atom, Term} tuples. functions may have additional options beyond these, see individual function documentation for details

 #### `replaced_bad_utf8` ####